Macawls/blog/content/post/Minimax/index.md

 };
 ```

-In this case, I wanted to explore FP and pretty much would use structs all over the place.
+In this case, I wanted to explore FP and would use structs where I saw fit.
 I ended up with a pretty clean solution with a mix of OOP and FP.

 The main objects, the ```game``` and ```map``` need to be *mutated*.
 It only made sense to me.
 So for the general architecture, ```game``` emitted events that the ```view``` would listen to.